.:: FAQ/Doc ::.Last updated: 29 July 2014

 Reasons why h264enc uses AVI as default container:

 - Historical: h264enc is a modified clone of the much older xvidenc script which uses AVI.
-Their codebase is almost identical, with the exception that h264enc uses specific x264 MEncoder settings and has a bit more audio code for the portable device presets.
+Their codebase is for about 80% identical, with the exception that h264enc uses specific x264 MEncoder settings and has a bit more audio code for the portable device presets.

 - Practical: given the amount of audio and video filters the script supports, it's much easier for me to work with a default container like AVI.
 Maybe at some point I will remove AVI support... who knows? ;)